Recognition of collapsible complexes is NP-complete: Preliminaries

 \ifabstr \else

 \heading{Collapsibility with constrains.} In our constructions, we will often encounter the following situation: We will be given a complex $L$ glued to some other complexes forming a complex $M$.
 We will know some collapsing sequence of $L$ and we will want to use this collapsing sequence for $M$.
 This might or might not be possible.
-We will set up a condition when it is possible.
+We will set up a sufficient condition.

 \begin{definition} Let $M$ be a simplicial complex and $L$ be a subcomplex of $M$.
 We define the \emph{constrain complex} of pair $(M,L)$ as

 \end{definition}